 - Conversion of sulphur dioxide to sulphur trioxide.

 - Conversion of sulphur trioxide to sulphuric acid.

 Extraction of Sulphur

 Pure sulphur is required for the production of sulphur dioxide gas.
 There are many sources for extracting sulphur.
-The most important one among these are the recovery from natural gas and oil.
+The most important one among these is the recovery from natural gas and oil.
 The organic or mineral parts of these are removed to obtain sulphur.

 Apart from the extraction of pure sulphur, there are few ways by which sulphur dioxide can be extracted.
 Metal refining is one of them.
 Many metal ores occur as sulphides in the soil.
 Later they are roasted to obtain their respective oxide and sulphur dioxide.

 2PbS + 3O2 → 2PbO + 2SO2